18F/handbook/pages/about-us/tts-consulting/operations/brand.md

 Many of the referenced guides explain how to use them.
 If you need more help:

 - Ask the designers on your team
-- Post a message in {% slack_channel "18f-help-wanted" %}
+- Post a message in {% slack_channel "ttsc-help-wanted" %}
 - Use the [CoE Content Support Intake Form](https://docs.google.com/forms/d/e/1FAIpQLSdFO_8RgAGSoI3nbFNQHQ7johMzK1Z83CHTSzjqtD3IzM-bqg/viewform)